 This holiday includes stays in Spean Bridge and on the Isle of Skye, before finishing up in Fort Augustus on the southern shores of Loch Ness.

-Price is £3150 for April & October, £3300 May to September, for a party of two adults and up to two children up to age 14, sharing en-suite family accommodation for seven nights on a bed and breakfast basis, with dinner provided on two nights.
+Price is £3275 in September, £3590 for April & October and £3725 in May to August, for a party of two adults and up to two children up to age 14, sharing en-suite family accommodation for seven nights on a bed and breakfast basis, with dinner provided on two nights.

 Also included is return travel on the Jacobite Steam Train from Fort William to Mallaig, ferry travel for car and up to four passengers to the Isle of Skye, a half-day private Argocat Safari and a cruise on Loch Ness as part of a small group.

 Larger families welcome, of course, as well as any style of family group; please ask for a personal quotation.